sean-huni/store/README.md

 expect that pipeline to verify before allowing your code to be promoted Feel free to refactor the codebase if necessary.
 Bad choices were deliberately made when creating this project.

-# Done
+# Additional Tasks

-1. OpenAPI
+1. OpenAPI - Done
-2. Security
+2. Security - Done
-3. Jacoco
+3. Jacoco - Done
+4. Faker Data - Done

 # Decision Record